 Unfortunately, they don’t just live in the bed.
 In fact, they can live anywhere.
 About 70% of the bed bugs in a typical infestation live in and around the bed, but the other 30% will live in appliances, electronics, drawers, bookcases, etc.

-When Is The Right Time To Call Whitworth Pest Solutions For Bed Bug Control?
+It’s Time To Call The Professionals at Whitworth Pest Solutions

 Control efforts made by non-professionals will often make the problem worse.
 It’s better to hire a pest management professional to inspect and control a bed bug infestation due to the complexities and difficulties that an infestation presents..
 In most infestations, bed bugs will spread throughout the bedroom or closets into other rooms.
 They can live for long periods without feeding and may hide in inaccessible wall voids or other hard to reach hiding places.